tensor-compiler/docs/docs/data_analytics.md

 $$A_{ij} = B_{ikl} \cdot D_{lj} \cdot C_{kj}.$$

-You can use the TACO C++ library to easily and efficiently compute the MTTKRP, as shown here:
+You can use the TACO C++ API to easily and efficiently compute the MTTKRP, as shown here:
 ```c++
 // On Linux and MacOS, you can compile and run this program like so:
 //   g++ -std=c++11 -O3 -DNDEBUG -DTACO -I ../../include -L../../build/lib mttkrp.cpp -o mttkrp -ltaco